miraland-labs/miraland/docs/src/getstarted/hello-world.md

 ### Call the program

 To execute your on chain program, you must send a [transaction](../developing/programming-model/transactions.md) to it.
-Each transaction submitted to the Solana blockchain contains a listing of instructions (and the program's that instruction will interact with).
+Each transaction submitted to the Miraland blockchain contains a listing of instructions (and the program's that instruction will interact with).

 Here we create a new transaction and add a single `instruction` to it: